jspython-dev/jspython/website/docs/jspython-dev-guide.md

 ## Functions

-Function can be defined with `def` and `async def` or it can be as anonymous arrow `=>` function.
-All type of functions can return a value by specifying `return` keyword or as a last statement in a code block.
+Functions can be defined with `def` and `async def` or with an arrow `=>`.
+All types of functions can return a value by specifying `return` keyword or as a last statement in a code block.
 You can have nested functions as well.

 ### Functions defines as `def func1():`